As mentioned above, the ending explained below

 The ending of “As Above” is an important climax to the film’s thematic and character arcs.
 It reveals the ending of the characters’ journeys and provides a deeper understanding of the film’s exploration of the concepts of redemption, faith, and hell.

-- Pokemon Horizons The Series Season 1 Episode 19 Release Date and Time, Countdown, When is it Coming Out?
+- Full Circle Season 1 Episode 3 Release Date and Time, Countdown, When Is It Coming Out?

 Throughout the film, the characters face their own sins and inner demons as they navigate the catacombs, which symbolize the nine circles of hell in Dante’s Inferno.
 The protagonist Scarlett is burdened with guilt for not responding to her father’s plea for help before committing suicide and stealing the Philosopher’s Stone.